milonmaze/privacy-terms-observatory/www.digitalocean.com/legal/terms-of-service-agreement.md

 14.11 Government Use.
 DigitalOcean provides the Websites and Services, including related software and technology, for ultimate federal government end use solely in accordance with the following: Government technical data and software rights related to the Websites and Services include only those rights customarily provided to the public as defined in this TOS.
 This customary commercial license is provided in accordance with FAR 12.211 (Technical Data) and FAR 12.212 (Software) and, for Department of Defense transactions, DFAR 252.227-7015 (Technical Data – Commercial Items) and DFAR 227.7202-3 (Rights in Commercial Computer Software or Computer Software Documentation).
 If a government agency has a need for rights not conveyed under this TOS, then it must negotiate with DigitalOcean to determine if there are acceptable terms for transferring such rights, and a mutually acceptable written addendum specifically conveying such rights must be included in any applicable contract or agreement.

-Copyright 2020 DigitalOcean, LLC.
+Copyright 2023 DigitalOcean, LLC.
 All rights reserved.
 No part of DigitalOcean’s Website may be reproduced, modified, or distributed in any form or manner without the prior written permission of DigitalOcean.

-Company
-About
-Leadership
-Blog
-Careers
-Customers
-Partners
-Referral Program
-Press
-Legal
-Trust Platform
-Investor Relations
-DO Impact
-Products
-Products Overview
-Droplets
-Kubernetes
-Managed Databases
-Spaces
-Marketplace
-Load Balancers
-Block Storage
-Tools & Integrations
-API
-Pricing
-Documentation
-Release Notes
-Community
-Tutorials
-Meetups
-Q&A
-Write for DOnations
-Droplets for Demos
-Hatch Startup Program
-Shop Swag
-Research Program
-Currents Research
-Open Source
-Code of Conduct
-Newsletter Signup
-Solutions
-Web & Mobile Apps
-Website Hosting
-Game Development
-Streaming
-VPN
-Startups
-SaaS Solutions
-Agency & Web Dev Shops
-Managed Cloud Hosting Providers
-Big Data
-Business Solutions
-Contact
-Support
-Sales
-Report Abuse
-System Status
-Share your ideas
+Prior Versions of our Terms of Service
+Effective on February 5, 2022 Prior TOS available here.
+Effective on October 22, 2020 Prior TOS available here.

-© 2022 DigitalOcean, LLC.
-All rights reserved.
+© 2024 DigitalOcean, LLC.

-We use cookies to provide our services and for analytics and marketing.
-To find out more about our use of cookies, please see our Privacy Policy.
-By continuing to browse our website, you agree to our use of cookies.

-OK
+Sitemap.
+Cookie Preferences
+This site uses cookies and related technologies, as described in our privacy policy, for purposes that may include site operation, analytics, enhanced user experience, or advertising.
+You may choose to consent to our use of these technologies, or manage your own preferences.
+Manage Choices Agree & Proceed